 This is a two platform station with red sandstone buildings and glazed canopies in the east of the centre of Dumfries.
 The station is noted for its fine station gardens.

 It was a relocated and improved station - with three through lines and bays at north end.
 This replaced a two platform station on roughly the same site.
-That replaced a two platform through station (Dumfries [2nd]) at the locomotive shed site which in turn replaced a terminus in the goods yard (Dumfries [1st]).
+That replaced a two platform through station (Dumfries [2nd]) at the locomotive shed site which in turn replaced a terminus in the goods yard (Dumfries [1st] of 1848).

 The main building, on the northbound platform, is of two stories and attic with single storey wings.
 The southbound plaform building, a single storey, dates from 1885.
 The station is canopied and has a glazed circulating area.
 The bay platforms, for services to Lockerbie and west to Stranraer Harbour and other locations on the Port Road, have been infilled resulting in a large glass covered area.
 There are a number of small timber buildings in the station area including a curved timber platform stall.

 Dumfries St Mary^s Shed [CR]